etianen/py.sh/README.md

 ## Automated installation

+A standalone Python interpreter will be installed into `./.pysh`.

 ``` bash
 curl -sL https://raw.githubusercontent.com/etianen/py.sh/master/install.sh | bash
 ```

-A standalone Python interpreter will be installed into `./.pysh`.

 **Recommended:** Add `.pysh` to your `.gitignore` file.

-**Advanced:** The steps performed by the automated installer are available in [install.sh](https://raw.githubusercontent.com/etianen/py.sh/master/install.sh), and can be performed manually if preferred.
+**Advanced:** The steps performed by the automated installer are documented in [install.sh](https://github.com/etianen/py.sh/blob/master/install.sh).
+You can perform them manually if preferred.

 ## Usage